MicrosoftDocs/dynamics-365-ai/ai-docs/sales/linkedin-activities-sequence.md

 Ensure that you meet the following requirements before configuring the LinkedIn activities:
 -	Verify that LinkedIn Sales Navigator is configured in your organization.
 More information: [Install and enable LinkedIn Sales Navigator](/dynamics365/linkedin/install-sales-navigator).
 -	Verify that the latest solution with version **3.0.1.1060** for **msdyn_LinkedInSalesNavigatorAnchor** is installed.
     - Go to **Advanced settings** > **Solutions** and search for **msdyn_LinkedInSalesNavigatorAnchor**.
-The version number should be 3.0.1.1060 or above.
+The version number should be 3.0.1.1060 or later.
 -	You have proper license to use LinkedIn Sales Navigator.
 More information: [Microsoft Relationship Sales](https://dynamics.microsoft.com/en-in/sales/relationship-sales/).

 ## Research activity

-The **Research** activity allows sellers to view the LinkedIn profile including contact and account information of the customer.
+The **Research** activity allows sellers to view the LinkedIn profile, including the customer’s contact and account information.
 This helps sellers to better understand the customers before starting to work with them.
 More information: [Leads Module References](/linkedin/sales/display-services/leads-screenshots) and [Accounts Module References](/linkedin/sales/display-services/accounts-screenshots).

 When the activity is displayed to the seller, the LinkedIn research step is displayed in the **Up next** widget and work list.

 **To add the Research activity**

-1. In the activity selection box, select the **LinkedIn** tab and then select **Research**.
+1. In the activity selection box, select the **LinkedIn** tab, and then select **Research**.

     >[!div class="mx-imgBorder"]
     >![LinkedIn activity selection box](media/sa-linkedin-activity-selection.png "LinkedIn activity selection box")